BCJuan/Portfolio-Optimization/README.md

 * Absolute fees: fixed quantity per transaction
 * Relative fee: variable quantity as a percentage of the total amount invested
 * Save: saves the optimized portfolio quantites of each asset and the prices at which theoretically bought in a csv fro further performance studies.
+* At day: day at which calculate the portfolio (to reobtain past results).

 ## TODO:

 - [x] Add option to carry accountability of assets buyed and price
+  - [x] Add option to compute gains in selected period.
+  - [x] Correct computation of fees having into account last portfolio configuration.
 - [ ] Add more markets: CAC 40, EUROSTOXX 50, S&P500
   - [ ] Possibility to mix them or not
 - [ ] Develop GUI for easeness of use.